 Youth.gov.au (opens in a new window) The central hub for information on services and programs for young people.

 Study in Australia (opens in a new window) is an excellent source for advice on studying in Australia.
 You can find information about courses, institutions, study and living costs, the application process and visa requirements.

-The Good University Guide (opens in a new window) is the only comprehensive and independent information source about tertiary education pathways, including postgraduate courses like the MBA, and career options in Australia.
+The Hobsons Course Finder (opens in a new window) – from the publishers of the Good Universities Guide is the only comprehensive and independent information source about tertiary education pathways, including postgraduate courses like the MBA, and career options in Australia.